sugayu/tokult/docs_src/gettingstarted.rst

 --------------------

-It is known that the least-square method may underestimate the fitting uncertainties, especially for the spatially-correlated data.
+It is known that the least-square method may underestimate the fitting uncertainties for the spatially-correlated data.
 To obtain correct uncertainties, as well as to escape from the local minimum, the MCMC method on the *uv* plane is a great option.

 Let's fit an example data; but it takes more than the least-square method, maybe **>~10 minuts** for the tutorial data.